 - You’ll be given access to exercises, advice, tips – and set tasks.
-All the modules will be available from the start date: 9th March.
-But you don’t have to sign in then, or at a particular time – you can work on the course whenever it suits you.
+And you can work on the course whenever it suits you.

 - You’ll have free access to my closed Facebook group, where you can network with other freelancers, business owners and creatives, and get exclusive tips and advice.
 Also, there’s an option to set yourself a weekly challenge each Monday, which works well alongside the courses.
 I check in at the end of the week, to see how you got on.
 You can ask for feedback on your book idea, and start putting out feelers…